Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/README.md

 Progressions to take a step back and look at what computational thinking looks like
 - Create board
-- computationally define the spaces on the board so you and the computer know
+- Computationally define the spaces on the board so you and the computer know (i.e 0-8 or 1-9)
 - Create and list the buttons
-- Create scoreboard and what a celebration looks like
+- Create scoreboard and what a celebration looks like (printing to CONSOLE first, then draw() )
 - Create export button to save the game state, score, and other variables
 - Create procedure to draw X and O, void draw
 - Create booleans activated in mousePressed to draw X & O